 Collectively Joanne Bradley and Carrie Ragsdale said, "We are honored that we have the opportunity to be part of such a respected bloodline and look forward to making significnat contributions.
 The continues,"We intend to follow the same strict breeding criteria set forth by the founders and decades long stewards of the bloodline and produce German Shepherd Dogs in the mirror image of their well-known predecessors."
 To assist in their goals, Joanne and Carrie are being mentored by some of the breeds most respected fanciers and breeders to ensure that the bloodline continues as it was intended.

 More than 50 years separate these dogs The first is Grafmar's Odin of Rocky Reach from a 1950s copy of the Review and the bottom is RIN TIN TINS OOOH-AHHH taken in 2000.
 Compare those to the photos of today.|

 More than 50 years separate the two dogs in these photos.
 The Bloodline is also easily recognized by their unmistakable head.
 (Left) Rinty Tin Tin Brodsgaard, CD (Right) Rin Tin Tins Oooh-Ahhh |

 If you have any questions, please CONTACT US

 We provide a guarantee in writing that all progeny will OFA Certify Hips and Elbows and test breeding dogs for DM.
 The line does carry the white factor and the coat factor, but is absent of many other things common in the breed including cryptorchidism, missing teeth, pale pigment (eyes).

-This website is NOT affiliated with any Trademarks
+This website is NOT affiliated with any Registered Trademarks